joaoSallesr/esp-idf-sx126x/web-form/README.md

 # WEB Pages
 WEB Pages are stored in the html folder.
 I used [this](https://bulma.io/) open source css.
-You cam change root.html as you like.
+You can change root.html as you like.